r1zzrvk/r1zzrvk/README.md

 Frontend developer
 ------------------

-I have been programming more than 3 years.
-I use react redux typescript as my main development tools.
-I work in fintech in a Russian company.
-There's nothing more for me to tell
+I have been programming for more than 3 years.
+I use react, redux, typescript as my main development stack.
+I currently work in a large fintech company based in Moscow.

 *   🌍  I'm based in Moscow
 *   ✉️  You can contact me at [https://t.me/r1zzrvk](mailto:https://t.me/r1zzrvk)
-*   🧠  I'm learning TS, NextJS and any other interesting technology on my way
+*   🧠  I'm learning Module Federation, Vue and some other interesting technologies on my way
-*   ⚡  In my spare time, I develop my own pet project.
-Now it looks rather weak, but everything is ahead))
+*   ⚡  In my spare time, I develop my own pet project and try using different libraries that are trending right now.

 ### Skills
 <p align="left">